 Alternative lending can be a valuable tool to raise finance for development projects.
 Real estate crowdfunding provides individuals with the ability to lend money to established property groups with the expectation that it will be repaid together with interest.

-Real estate crowdfunding platforms such as CrowdfundUP enable property groups to list their financing needs on the platform, such as bridge loan financing, and a network of investors to provide this financing via the pooling together of funds.
+Commercial Real estate crowdfunding websites such as CrowdfundUP enable property groups to list their financing needs on the platform, such as bridge financing, and a network of investors to provide this financing via the pooling together of funds.

 If you are looking for bridge financing to fund your development project, visit CrowdfundUP's registration page or contact us at email@example.com